w3c/wai-coga/index.md

   **Outline:**

-  - Interactive task-based signposting to appropriate resources
+  - Interactive signposting to appropriate resources
-  - W3C WAI activity in Coga and Personalization with links
+  - Activity of Coga TF
-  - Where coga resources fit in other W3C activities, esp.
+  - Where coga resources fit in other W3C WAI activities, esp.
 WCGA & Personalization

   [See plan](./plan)